 Why This Matters

-Photosynthesis isn't just a process to memorize—it's the foundation of nearly all life on Earth and a concept that connects energy transfer, biochemistry, gas exchange, and plant physiology.
-When you're tested on photosynthesis, you're being asked to demonstrate that you understand how plants capture and convert energy, how different cellular structures work together, and how environmental factors influence the entire system.
+Photosynthesis is the foundation of nearly all life on Earth, and it connects energy transfer, biochemistry, gas exchange, and plant physiology into one process.
+When you're tested on photosynthesis, you need to show that you understand how plants capture and convert energy, how cellular structures work together, and how environmental factors influence the system.
 This topic shows up repeatedly because it ties together so many core botanical principles.

 Don't just memorize the steps in order.
-Instead, focus on where each step occurs, what molecules are produced, and how each phase connects to the next.
+Focus on where each step occurs, what molecules are produced, and how each phase connects to the next.
 Know the difference between light-dependent and light-independent reactions, understand the role of electron carriers, and be ready to explain why disrupting any single step affects the whole process.
-Master the mechanisms, and you'll be ready for anything from multiple choice to detailed FRQs.

 Light-Dependent Reactions: Capturing Energy